Matlab® is a proprietary software system for calculating with matrices of real and complex numbers, developed and sold by The MathWorks.

 To receive announcements about new releases of the toolbox, significant updates etc, please subscribe to the QTFM-announce mailing list.

 The toolbox was developed by Steve Sangwine and Nicolas Le Bihan at the Département Images et Signal, GIPSA-Lab in Grenoble, France.
-(Steve Sangwine is based at the University of Essex, United Kingdom, but spent 7 months in Grenoble as a Visiting Researcher in 2005.)
+(Steve Sangwine is now retired, but was formerly based at the University of Essex, United Kingdom, and spent 7 months in Grenoble as a Visiting Researcher in 2005.)